denis-jullien/leafy-ils-fast/design/python_design.md

 We expect a 100% branch coverage for the unit tests.

-Plus, we expect at least the following test cases by database's tables by CRUD function:
+Plus, we expect at least the following test cases by CRUD APIs:

 - create operation:
     - only mandatory parameters